AviatrixSystems/Docs/HowTos/microseg_media/secure_networking_microsegmentation.rst

 Creating a Default Rule
 -----------------------

-As a best practice, you should add a rule that blocks traffic from all app domains to the universal 0.0.0.0/0 app domain.
+As a best zero trust security practice, you should add a deny rule that blocks traffic from all app domains to the universal 0.0.0.0/0 app domain.